manassaloi/manassaloi.github.io/_posts/2016-06-04-what-it-takes-schwarzman.markdown

 ---
 layout: post
-title:  "What It Takes: Lessons in the Pursuit of Excellence - Stephen A. Schwarzman"
+title:  "What It Takes - Stephen A. Schwarzman"
 tags: booksummaries
 categories: booksummaries